padraigfl/music-sequencer/README.md

 Most of this has been done primarily with the goal of just leaving the flexibility for clearer visuals later.
 The green/grey box at the top of the screen will be used to provide whatever data needs to be more clearly conveyed if I ever get around to figuring that out.

+*NOTE: I use hue-rotate to give the different devices different color schemes, so these colors are specifically for /solo/melody*

 #### Button backgrounds

 - BPM: Red middle (active)
 - Record: Red middle (in write mode)
 - S: Red middle (in sound select mode)
 - Play: Red middle (playing pattern chain)
-- Pattern: Red middle (in pattern select mode), Blue outline (pattern chain mode, desktop only)
+- Pattern: Red middle (in pattern select mode), Blue outline (pattern chain mode, desktop only),

 Index buttons
 - default: Red (note playing)
 - Sequence composition: red (active pattern), blue (spot to copy, click another index button to copy this spot)
-- Patterns view: red middle (selected pattern), red (in pattern chain),  blue (pattern to copy, click another index button to copy this spot)
+- Patterns view: red middle (selected pattern), red and flashing (in pattern chain),  blue (pattern to copy, click another index button to copy this spot)

 #### Index button outlines